 Shobita Parthasarathy is Associate Professor of Public Policy and Women's Studies, and Director of the Science, Technology, and Public Policy Program, at the University of Michigan.
 She studies the governance of emerging science and technology as well as the politics of evidence and expertise in policymaking, in the United States, Europe, and India.

 Her new project has two dimensions.
 The first aims to develop a better understanding of efforts to use science and technology to alleviate poverty and inequality, with a focus on India.
 The second explores the global politics of knowledge regarding these efforts, in an effort to understand why and how certain approaches to technology and poverty tend to dominate discussions and recommendations by international institutions.
-She is a Faculty Affiliate in UM's Science, Technology, and Society and Feminist Science Studies programs.
+She is a Faculty Affiliate in UM's Science, Technology, and Society program.
 She sits on the Governing Council of the Science and Democracy Network and until recently served on the Council of the Society for the Social Studies of Science.

 To support her research, Prof. Parthasarathy has received fellowships and grants from the Woodrow Wilson International Center for Scholars, the American Council of Learned Societies, the Max Planck Institute for Intellectual Property, Competition, and Tax Law (Germany), the American Bar Foundation, the Wellcome Trust (UK), the National Science Foundation, and various programs at the University of Michigan.